 Carlo Pierpaoli, M.D., Ph.D.

-Quantitative Medical Imaging Lab
+Laboratory on Quantitative Medical Imaging

 Biomarkers are of fundamental importance for any research endeavor aimed at improving human health.
-The main objective of the Section on Quantitative Medical Imaging is to research quantitative markers obtained with non-invasive imaging techniques, primarily MRI, encompassing methods development, biologic validation, and clinical application.
+The main objective of the Laboratory on Quantitative Medical Imaging is to research quantitative markers obtained with non-invasive imaging techniques, primarily MRI, encompassing methods development, biologic validation, and clinical application.
 We have been particularly focused on MRI of the normal brain and of neurologic disorders, but we are expanding our investigation to other organs.

 We hope that our work will lead to improved accuracy, reliability, and interpretability of clinical MRI.
 The imaging methods we develop enable the creation of reliable normative databases and provide a framework for accurate phenotyping in personalized medicine.
 The quantitative nature of the novel biomarkers we investigate provides data suitable to be analyzed with artificial intelligence approaches for addressing clinical questions.